 Why a Good Turn is Necessary

-- To get to the top of the backswing, without a good turn, there is no alternative but to let the left arm fold.
-A bent left arm means width is lost and only your hands can hit at the ball.
+- To get to the top of the backswing without a good turn, there is no alternative but to let the left arm fold.
+A bent left arm means the width is lost, and only your hands can hit the ball.

 Golf Exercise to Make Golf Shoulder Turn.

-- The downswing and follow through needs to be practised without a club at first.
-But experiment with putting the band under the left and right foot so the tension is altered.
-Find which feels most comfortable and then swing away.
-Don’t over do it the first day, but overtime, with practice you will build up the important muscles to help make a good golf shoulder turn.
-Learn to turn your shoulders for an efficient swing that hits the ball further, straighter and with less effort.
+- The downswing and follow-through need to be practiced without a club at first.
+But experiment with putting the band under the left and right foot, so the tension is altered.
+Find which feels most comfortable, and then swing away.
+Don’t overdo it the first day, but over time, with practice, you will build up the important muscles to help make a good golf shoulder turn.
+Learn to turn your shoulders for an efficient swing that hits the ball further, straighter, and with less effort.